 Allowed as of Jan 11, 2021:

 VA coaching staff allowed 2-hour training slots 2-3 times per week, on personal equipment or assigned studio equipment.
 Max of 2 people in Cathedral (using points as far apart as possible), 1 in Ballroom (unless already part of same household).
 Staff responsible for disinfecting all equipment they use as well as common areas used (bathrooms, cubbies, office, etc).

 Private aerial instruction involving one instructor and one student.
-Multiple students from one household may be considered one student if they are able to share equipment.
-At most one lesson will be scheduled in each studio at a given time.
-Masks are required for both instructor and student.
+Lessons with more than one student will be considered if those students are a “stable group” – i.e., they have formed their own training pod and always train together.
+At most one lesson will be scheduled in each downstairs studio at a given time, and at most two in the Cathedral, with no more than 4 students in either area at once.
+Masks are required for all participants.
 Staff handle all rigging changes, sanitizing hands before and after.
-30 minutes scheduled between lessons for disinfecting, rigging changes, and instructor break from mask-wearing.
+30 minutes scheduled between lessons for disinfecting mats, changing out equipment, and instructor break from mask-wearing.

 Because of the requirement for physical distancing, hands-on spotting will be limited and thus we will initially be offering only instruction to intermediate-level students and up.
 We will add beginner-level lessons once we feel that we can safely do so.

 Point rental using personal equipment, for intermediate/advanced students and professionals previously approved for drop-in training.
 Reservations may not be longer than 2 hours, $15/hour.
 Renters may arrive 15 minutes early for check-in and setup.
 Participants may do their own rigging if signed off on use of the pulley or ascender systems; otherwise a staff member must be available for rigging.
 Hands must be sanitized before and after use of any rigging equipment.